yuvalmGS/gigaspaces-wiki-jekyll/xap97net/object-metadata.markdown

 {% highlight java %}
 [SpaceClass(IncludeFields=IncludeMembers.All, IncludeProperties=IncludeMembers.None)]
 public class Person {...}
 {% endhighlight %}

-{info:title=Different Accessors for Properties}
+{% info title=Different Accessors for Properties %}
 Starting with .NET v2.0, properties can have different accessors for getters and setters (e.g. public getter and private setter).
 In such cases, if either the getter or the setter is public, the space treats the property as public (i.e. `IncludeProperties=IncludeMembers.Public` means that this property is stored).
-{info}

-{info:title=Read-Only Properties}
+{% endinfo %}

+{% info title=Read-Only Properties %}
 Read-only properties (getter without setter) are stored in the space, but when the object is deserialized, the value is not restored, since there is no setter.
 This enables the space to be queried using such properties.
 There are two common scenarios for read-only properties:
 - Calculated value -- the property returns a calculated value based on other fields/properties.
 This isn't a problem since no data is lost due to the 'missing' setter.
 - Access protection -- the class designer wishes to protect the property from outside changes.
 This is probably a problem since the field value is lost.
-To prevent this problem, consider adding a private setter, or excluding the property and including the field (as explained next).{info}
+To prevent this problem, consider adding a private setter, or excluding the property and including the field (as explained next).
+{% endinfo %}

 To change the behaviour of a specific field/property, apply a `\[SpaceProperty\]` to include it, or a `\[SpaceExclude\]` to exclude it.
 These settings override the class-level settings.